To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Experiments

 \section{Experiments}

 We turn now to empirically validating that selective imputation, i.e. imputing only {\it some} parts of the covariate space, results in better treatment effect predictions.
-Note that good prediction performance on the outcomes present in the dataset is not considered {\it better} in the treatment effects literature \citep{alaa2017, shalit2017estimating, johansson2016learning}, which we explain in detail below.

-{\bf Data.} Common in the treatment effects literature is the use of synthetic datasets.
+{\bf Data.} Common in the treatment effects literature is using synthetic datasets.
 The reason why we have to rely on synthetic data lies at the core of the problem: in any real-world setting, {\it the counterfactual is unobserved}.
-If the counterfactual is indeed unobserved, we cannot evaluate treatment effects models on how well they predict the counterfactual.
 As such, with synthetic data we can simulate both potential outcomes, effectively observing the counterfactual for evaluation.

-Next to counterfactual evaluation, there is an additional reason why we have to rely on a simulation: we have to be able to control the missingness mechanism.
-A simulation is the only way to test whether treatment effects models are affected by MCM.
-Our simulation is described in \Cref{app:data}.
+Additionally, simulations allow us to control the missingness mechanism.
+This allows us to directly test whether treatment effect models are affected by MCM and benefit from Selective Imputation.
+Our synthetic setup is described in detail in \Cref{app:data}.

 For each experiment, we sample 10 different simulated datasets, from which we sample 10 random train and test sets, for each treatment effects method.
 As our finding holds both for ATE as well as CATE (in finite settings \citep{alaa2018}), we test on both scenarios.
 Each simulated dataset contains 10k samples.
 The datasets span 20 dimensions (with factors of equal size), and a missingness rate of 0.3.
 We have performed multiple ablations on these values in \Cref{app:experiments}.
+In \Cref{app:experiments} we have also conducted an experiment on the well-known Twins dataset \citep{almond2005costs}, where we manually include some missingness.

-{\bf Imputation.} We define four different scenarios: either we impute missing variables across (i) all the variables (indicated as ``All''); (ii) none of the variables (``Nothing''); (iii) only the variables in $\into{\widetilde{X}}$ (``Selective''); or (iv) only the variables in $\out{\widetilde{X}}$ (``Sel.
+{\bf Imputation.} We define four different scenarios: either we impute missing values across (i) all the variables (indicated as ``All''); (ii) none of the variables (``Nothing''); (iii) only the variables in $\into{\widetilde{X}}$ (``Selective imputation''); or (iv) only the variables in $\out{\widetilde{X}}$ (``Sel.
 Complement'').
 Following \Cref{sec:imputation}, scenario (iii) (imputing only $\into{\widetilde{X}}$) should yield the best results given that bias is removed, while information with respect to treatment selection is retained.
 Imputation is performed using MICE \citep{MICE1}.

 {\bf Models.} In our experiments, we evaluate the performance of three classes of learners in the imputation scenarios described above: T-learner, Doubly robust (DR) learner, and X-learner.
 We pair each treatment effects method with \texttt{XGBoost} due to its ability to naturally handle missing values.
 We refer to \citet{kunzel2019metalearners} or \citet{curth2021nonparametric} for an overview of various learners.